atomosdovini/stock_trading_app/README.md

 ~~~
 | check  `config/database.yml` need to set `host: db`

-This will create database for test and development, run the tests and run the application
+This will create database for test and development, run the tests using RSpec and run the Application
 #### Check the app open

 `http://localhost:3000/stocks`